capstone-g41-waf-ids/waf/README.md

 ## Roadmap

 - [ ] Blocking Spoofing, Capture Replay and Alternate Channels
+- [ ] Ability to add custom rules through the Web Portal
 - [ ] Additional Users / Forgot Password Functionality
 - [ ] Develop an IDS to work with the WAF